chingu-voyages/v33-bears-team-15/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story template
 about: A user story is a high-level definition of a requirement.
 It should contain enough information that the requirement is understood.
-title: '[story] '
+title: "[story] "
 labels: user_story
 assignees: ''